 - Industry and manufacturing were at their height in the united states in the late 1800's and early 1900's. - Production increased greatly due to Fordism. - USA was at forefront

 Fordism

 - Fordism assembly line production of identical commodities by a rigidly controlled and specialized labor force for mass markets.

-- increased efficiency made goods cheaper

-- United States developed a

-consumer economy, an economy

-sustained by the purchase of

-consumer goods
+- INCREASED EFFICIENCY, MADE

+GOODS CHEAPER

+- Named for Henry Ford